abakane1/Programming-Collective-Intelligence/Chapter 9/readme.md

 1. the test code does not work because the version above the 3.12
 2. here is the solution from [stackoverflow](http://stackoverflow.com/questions/10343893/python-libsvm-typeerror-init-got-an-unexpected-keyword-argument-kernel)
+3. use brew install LIBSVM in the Macos
+4. add the files svm.py and svmutil.py to the project.